jvanderhoof/the-mondobot/README.md

 ## Configuration

 ### Heroku
 Adding Heroku notifications to a channel is a two step process.
-Fist, add the Heroku project and Slack channle to the `app_to_channel` method in the `mondobot.rb` class:
+Fist, add the Heroku project and Slack channel to the `app_to_channel` method in the `mondobot.rb` class:

 ```ruby
   def app_to_channel(app)